Che Guevara: Flight from the Congo

-Following the failure of the rebellion in the Congo, Guevara was reluctant to return to Cuba, because Castro had already made public Guevara's "farewell letter"—a letter intended to only be revealed in the case of his death—wherein he severed all ties in order to devote himself to revolution throughout the world.
-As a result, Guevara spent the next six months living clandestinely at the Cuban embassy in Dar es Salaam and later at a Cuban safehouse in Ládví near Prague.
-While in Europe, Guevara made a secret visit to former Argentine president Juan Perón who lived in exile in Francoist Spain where he confided in Perón about his new plan to formulate a communist revolution to bring all of Latin America under socialist control.
-Perón warned Guevara that his plans for implementing a communist revolution throughout Latin America, starting with Bolivia, would be suicidal and futile, but Guevara's mind was already made up.
+Following the failure in the Congo, Guevara was reluctant to return to Cuba, because Castro had made public Guevara's "farewell letter"—intended to only be revealed in the case of his death—wherein he severed all ties to devote himself to revolution throughout the world.
+Guevara spent the next six months living clandestinely at the Cuban embassy in Dar es Salaam and a Cuban safehouse in Ládví near Prague.
+While in Europe, Guevara made a secret visit to former Argentine president Juan Perón, who lived in exile in Francoist Spain, where he confided in Perón about his plan to foment a communist revolution to bring all of Latin America under socialist control.
+Perón warned Guevara that his plan for a revolution throughout Latin America, starting with Bolivia, would be suicidal and futile, but Guevara's mind was already made up.
 Later, Perón remarked that Guevara was "an immature utopian... but one of us.
 I am happy for it to be so because he is giving the Yankees a real headache."

-During this time abroad, Guevara compiled his memoirs of the Congo experience and wrote drafts of two more books, one on philosophy and the other on economics.
-As Guevara prepared for Bolivia, he secretly traveled back to Cuba on 21 July 1966 to visit Castro, as well as to see his wife and to write a last letter to his five children to be read upon his death, which ended with him instructing them:
+Guevara compiled his memoirs of the Congo experience and wrote drafts of two more books, one on philosophy and another on economics.
+As Guevara prepared for Bolivia, he secretly traveled back to Cuba on 21 July 1966 to visit Castro, as well as to see his wife and write a last letter to his five children to be read upon his death, which ended with him instructing them:

 Above all, always be capable of feeling deeply any injustice committed against anyone, anywhere in the world.
 This is the most beautiful quality in a revolutionary.